• Home

 What Is An XRC?

-XRC stands for 'Extended Rookie Card' and was a term created by Beckett in the 1980s.
-It helped differentiate between any sports cards issued via packs from a major manufacturer (such as Topps, Fleer, Upper Deck) and those issued in box sets or as part of a regional release not sold via wax packs.
-Some common XRC cards include some of the mid 1980's Topps Traded cards such as the Barry Bonds or Bo Jackson rookie cards
+XRC stands for ‘Extended Rookie Card’ and was a term created by Beckett in the 1980s.
+It helped differentiate between sports cards issued via packs from a major manufacturer (such as Topps, Fleer, Upper Deck) and those issued in box sets or as part of a regional release not sold via wax packs.
+Some common XRC cards include mid-1980s Topps Traded cards such as the Barry Bonds or Bo Jackson rookie cards

 Star Company basketball cards were released in poly bag team sets and distributed in limited quantities to local dealers and sporting arenas.
-Thus, rightly or wrongly, all of Jordan's Star Basketball cards are considered by most collectors as Extended Rookie Cards.
+Thus, rightly or wrongly, most collectors consider all of Jordan’s Star Basketball cards to be Extended Rookie Cards.

-PSA started grading 1985 Star cards recently, after a long hiatus due to concerns about the counterfeit market.
+PSA started grading Star basketball cards recently, after a long hiatus due to concerns about the counterfeit market.
 This has certainly provided more interest in the Jordan Star rookie cards.

-How Many Michael Jordan Rookie Cards Are There?
+How Many Michael Jordan Cards Qualify As Rookie Cards?

-I am a big fan of the 1980s Star Basketball cards and thus consider Jordan's 1985 Star issues as important enough releases to qualify as rookie cards.
-Thus, I include Jordan's Star cards here as 'rookie cards'.
+I am a big fan of the 1980s Star Basketball cards and thus consider Jordan’s 1985 Star issues important enough releases to qualify as rookie cards.
+Thus, I include Jordan’s Star cards here as ‘rookie cards.’

 jordan-fleer-sticker

-Aside from the Jordan Fleer rookie card and the Jordan sticker rookie, Jordan's has three cards issued one year prior to the 1984-85 Star Company basketball set.
+Aside from the 1986 Jordan Fleer #57 rookie card and the Jordan sticker rookie card, Jordan has three cards that were issued one year prior in the 1984-85 Star Company basketball set.

-The 1984-85 #101 Star Jordan is the base card in the Star set and is considered to be the biggie Jordan rookie card from Star.
+The 1984-85 #101 Star Jordan is considered a base card of the Star Basketball set and is considered by collectors as the Jordan rookie card from the Star Co. release that year.

 84-85 Star Jordan Rookie